Powell, Mnuchin to face Senate grilling on US coronavirus response | Malay Mail

 Mnuchin also will face questions by the Senate banking panel over processing glitches that held up small-business loan applications as the Paycheck Protection Program was rushed into service in early April, as well as on abrupt policy changes that required many larger, publicly traded restaurant chains with access to capital markets to return their funds under the threat of audits.

-A separate congressional oversight board issued its first report https://www.toomey.senate.gov/files/documents/COC per cent201st per cent20Report_05.18.2020.pdf on the response, consisting largely of questions that could be asked in Tuesday’s hearing.
+A separate congressional oversight board issued its first report on the response, consisting largely of questions that could be asked in today’s hearing.

 Among them are how the agencies will measure success and isolate the effects of the measures from other state and federal efforts. — Reuters